top of page

 Selected Working Papers

 Does Premium Version Adoption in mHealth Improve User Engagement and Health-Related Outcomes?, with Kosuke Uetake and Nathan Yang.
-(Minor Revision at Marketing Science)
+(Accepted at Marketing Science)

 • Best Student Paper Award at the 15th Annual Conference on Health IT and Analytics (CHITA) 2025